-This collection contains the fifty-two most recently published selection of state DOT performance-based long range transportation plans.
-It was last updated in September 2020.
+This collection contains a selection of state DOT performance-based long range transportation plans.
+Included are fifty-two most recently published plans, as well as records for previous long range transportation plans.
+It was last updated in September 2022.

 Wyoming's long range plan is part of the planning process called Wyoming Connects.
 The long range plan highlights sixteen multimodal State Significant Corridors crucial to Wyoming's transportation system, and it methodologically analyzes future needs and revenue to provide a framework for maintaining the transportation network.

 Connections 2030 | Plan